Leave of Absence & Returning from Leave of Absence

 If you have not enrolled for one or more semesters, you should apply for reentry admission.

-• If you do not need to be re-admitted, Complete the Return from Leave of Absence form in Terra Dotta.
+• Complete the Return from Leave of Absence form in Terra Dotta.

 • Please allow at least 3 weeks for our office to process your new I-20.